 The wire for our oil pressure warning light has been frayed for some time, after having been badly burned in a confrontation with an exhaust pipe.
 I cut a new strand of wire and replaced it, noting in the process that the wire had been much worse than I’d originally thought.

-In the interest of simplification, I decided to remove our air conditioner.
+In the interest of simplification, I decided to remove our air conditioner along with its 12x25x1 air filters.
 I’d never actually hooked it up, and it simply served to be in the way of me accessing the left side of the engine.
 It was the air conditioner’s fault that I hadn’t seen the frayed oil pressure light, after all.
 Once I got it all out on the ground I felt a lot better, and in the process Nacho lost about 50 pounds.

 Our front brakes had started causing us problems in Costa Rica when the pistons froze while leaving the trout farm.
 I took this opportunity to give our front brakes a makeover; I rebuilt the calipers, replaced the piston seals and dust boots, replaced all of the brake hardware and springs, and installed a fresh set of braided stainless steel brake hoses.
 The fact that our rotors had been warped in the Costa Rica incident would be hardly noticeable through the awesome performance of our nearly new brakes.